SAP-samples/teched2022-DA264/exercises/ex2/README.md

 31. Click 'Aggregate Preparation'.
 <br>![](/exercises/ex2/images/Ex02_Part01_31.png)

-32. The aggregate window shows up.
-The filter defined in the main data preparation room are automatically pre-defined in the aggregation window.
+32. The filter defined in the main (previous) data preparation are automatically pre-defined in the aggregation window.
 <br>![](/exercises/ex2/images/Ex02_Part01_32.png)

-33. Drag and drop 'DRUG_NAME' in the 'Output Columns' area.
+33. Drag and drop 'DRUG_NAME' again to  'Output Columns'.
 <br>![](/exercises/ex2/images/Ex02_Part01_33.png)

-34. This defines the aggregation with a preview of the result.
+34. This defines the aggregation with a preview of the result at the bottom half of the screen.
 <br>![](/exercises/ex2/images/Ex02_Part01_34.png)

 35. Drag and drop 'DRUG_NAME' in the 'Output Columns' area.